 Avoiding stress

-Any form of stress, such as sudden temperature changes or interruptions in the dark cycle, can affect the quality and quantity of flowering.
+Any form of stress, such as sudden changes in temperature or interruptions in the dark cycle, can affect the quality and quantity of flowering.